 Prerequisite: Approval of project.
+Conference, 1 hour per unit.

 Allows students to pursue Directed Study in Spanish on a contract basis under the direction of a supervising instructor.

 Credit limit: A maximum of 3 units per subject in Directed Study may be taken for credit.